 Call your insurance agent as soon as possible.
 Make sure that you have gathered all possible information so that you can communicate it to the agent.

 If your insurance agent asks you for information that you do not have or are not sure about, make sure that you do not provide any information if you are not sure.
 Underestimating any damages at the scene can lead to reduced compensation.

 If you are a motorcyclist, you need to always be prepared in case you are involved in an accident.
 Motorcyclist deaths occurred 27 times more frequently than fatalities in other vehicles.
 Make sure you are keeping yourself safe and protected so that the repercussions of the accident will not affect your life down the line.

-Instead, he’s committed to treating each case personally so that you can get direct and detailed legal advice from one of Tampa’s leading personal injury lawyers.
+Instead, he’s committed to treating each case personally so that you can get direct and detailed legal advice from one of the leading personal injury lawyers (motorcycle accident lawyer Tampa).